4kk11/RhinoMCPServer/README.md

 ### Starting the MCP Server

-1. Enter `StartMCPServerCommand` in Rhino's command line
+1. Enter `StartMCPServer` in Rhino's command line
 2. Port number configuration
    - Default: 3001 (automatically used when pressing Enter)
    - Custom: Any port number can be entered